Phone: +47 22 00 47 31 /

 - Nathalie Schaller, Jana Sillmann, James Anstey, Erich M. Fischer, Christian M. Grams, S. Russo, 2018 Influence of blocking on Northern European and Western Russian heatwaves in large climate model ensembles Environmental Research Letters, EN

-- Lukas Brunner, Nathalie Schaller, James Anstey, Jana Sillmann, Andrea K. Steiner, 2018 Dependence of Present and Future European Temperature Extremes on the Location of Atmospheric Blocking Geophysical Research Letters, American Geophysical Union, EN
+- Lukas Brunner, Nathalie Schaller, James Anstey, Jana Sillmann, Andrea K. Steiner, 2018 Dependence of Present and Future European Temperature Extremes on the Location of Atmospheric Blocking Geophysical Research Letters, EN

 - Alison L. Kay, Naomi Booth, Rob Lamb, Emma Raven, Nathalie Schaller, Sarah N. Sparrow, 2018 Flood event attribution and damage estimation using national-scale grid-based modelling: Winter 2013/2014 in Great Britain International Journal of Climatology, EN

 - Nathalie Schaller, Sarah N. Sparrow, Neil R. Massey, Andy Bowery, Jonathan Miller, Simon Wilson, David C.H.
-Wallom, Friederike E. L. Otto, 2018 Ensemble of european regional climate simulations for the winter of 2013 and 2014 from HadAM3P-RM3P Scientific Data, Nature Publishing Group, EN
+Wallom, Friederike E. L. Otto, 2018 Ensemble of european regional climate simulations for the winter of 2013 and 2014 from HadAM3P-RM3P Scientific Data, EN

 - Przemyslaw Zelazowski, Chris Huntingford, Lina M. Mercado, Nathalie Schaller, 2018 Climate pattern-scaling set for an ensemble of 22 GCMs - Adding uncertainty to the IMOGEN version 2.0 impact system Geoscientific Model Development, Copernicus GmbH, EN

-- Christopher H O'Reilly, James Heatley, Dave Macleod, Antje Weisheimer, Tim N. Palmer, Nathalie Schaller, Tim Woollings, 2017 Variability in seasonal forecast skill of Northern Hemisphere winters over the twentieth century Geophysical Research Letters, American Geophysical Union, EN
+- Christopher H O'Reilly, James Heatley, Dave Macleod, Antje Weisheimer, Tim N. Palmer, Nathalie Schaller, Tim Woollings, 2017 Variability in seasonal forecast skill of Northern Hemisphere winters over the twentieth century Geophysical Research Letters, EN

 - Jana Sillmann, Thordis Linda Thorarinsdottir, Noel Keenlyside, Nathalie Schaller, L. V. Alexander, Gabi Hegerl, Sonia I. Seneviratne, Robert Vautard, Xuebin Zhang, Francis W. Zwiers, 2017 Understanding, modeling and predicting weather and climate extremes: Challenges and opportunities Weather and Climate Extremes, EN